vtphan/probably/README.md

 Analyze interactively predictions using different probabilistic machine learning methods.

 The use case is as follows.
-We start by modeling your data.
-This module will model your data using different probabilitisic classifiers.
+We start by modeling a data set.
+This module models the data using different probabilitisic classifiers.
 A probabilistic machine classifer associates a probability with each prediction.

 Once the model is built, we use it to analyze test data interactively, particularly seeking answers to these questions: